A New Kind Of March Madness Hits Schools

 "We really try to showcase animals that people might never have heard of," she says.
 "Like dhole and bandicoot and binturong and babirusa."

-At Wakefield High, Michelle Harris is going over the tweets from one of the previous night's battles: the number six seed tiger versus the number three seed leopard seal.
+At Wakefield High, Michelle Harris is going over the tweets from one of the previous night's battles: the No. 6 seed tiger versus the No. 3 seed leopard seal.

 "And apparently we need to bundle up," she tells the class, "because we're headed to the vast coastal ice flows of Antarctica!"

 Near the back of the class, senior Jordan Simpson giggles with Tiara Jones, both looking at a computer screen.
-They've Googled the bilby, a tiny Australian marsupial with big, rabbit-like ears.
+They've Googled the bilby, a tiny Australian marsupial with big, rabbitlike ears.
 Simpson says she picked it to go all the way.

 "I thought it was cute," she says with a laugh.
 "I knew it had no chance, but I thought I'd give it a shot."